Zach LaVine's Updated Status For Hornets-Bulls Game

 Underdog NBA: "Zach LaVine (injury management) will play Wednesday."

-LaVine played on Tuesday evening, led the Bulls to win over the Brooklyn Nets in New York at Barclays Center.
+LaVine played on Tuesday evening and led the Bulls to win over the Brooklyn Nets in New York at Barclays Center.

 The two-time NBA All-Star had 29 points on 10/21 shooting from the field.